 The quantity of paper and cardboard you are producing

-If a business site is producing large quantities of paper and cardboard for recycling, it can be more cost effective to install balers or compactors.
-Large machines of this nature are expensive and require training to use – so only suit large businesses.
+If a business site is producing large quantities of paper and cardboard for recycling, it can be more cost-effective to install balers or compactors.
+Large machines of this nature are expensive and require training to use.
+So, these only suit large businesses.

 The pricing methodology in this instance will usually involve a rental for the baling machine (depending on the unit, the rental can be significantly more than $1000 per month), a collection transport cost (for the truck to drive to and from the location) and a rebate payable to the customer for the commodity collected.

-If you are not producing enough paper or commercial cardboard recycling bins to warrant the expense of a baler, your cardboard will be picked up in bins – ranging in size from 240 litre bins up to 4.5m bins.
+If you do not produce enough paper or commercial cardboard recycling bins to warrant the expense of a baler, your cardboard will be picked up in bins – ranging in size from 240-litre bins up to 4.5m bins.
 Large 8m cages are also available in certain areas.

 The varying bin sizes can be booked as below:

-As you will understand, the smaller the bins, the lower the amount of cardboard being collected will necessarily make the economics of collection weaker – i.e. you will probably pay a higher price.
+As you will understand, the smaller the bins, the lower the amount of collected cardboard will necessarily make the economics of collection weaker (i.e., you will probably pay a higher price).

 Free cardboard collection more likely in metro regions

-In cities, the economics of collecting cardboard are much more efficient as there are more businesses to collect from, the distances to travel to and from are lower and there is likely to be a processing facility nearby.
+In cities, the economics of collecting cardboard is much more efficient as there are more businesses to collect from, the distances to travel to and from are lower and there is likely to be a processing facility nearby.